Maxwell National Wildlife Refuge

 Village

 Maxwell is a village in Colfax County, New Mexico, United States.
-The population was 254 at the 2010 census, down from 274 in 2000.
+As of the 2020 census, Maxwell had a population of 224.
 Maxwell was established in 1879 as a railroad town on the Atchison, Topeka and Santa Fe Railway.
 Maxwell is situated 3 miles southeast of Maxwell National Wildlife Refuge.

 Maxwell National Wildlife Refuge